jinlajf/resolwe-bio-py/docs/tutorial-diffexp.rst

 	sample.data

 We have come to the end of Differential expressions tutorial.
-You now know some powerful concepts (sample, collection and relation) and know how to run differential expressions on some samples that are already on the server.
+You are now acquainted with some powerful concepts (sample, collection and relation) and know how to run differential expressions (and other processes) on samples that are already on the server.
 In the next tutorial we will learn how to work with your own data.